maryash/maryash.github.io/235/projects/project'3/project'3.md

 ```

 ## Task 2: Modifying the `ChessBox` Class
-If you find yourself working on this for more than 2 minutes, *you're probably overthinking it.*
+If you find yourself working on this for too long, *you're probably overthinking it.*

 You should've noticed that the `LinkedBox` interface is strangely reminiscent of the `ArrayBox` interface (ie. the function signatures are the same).